Deepanshu088/YourPlaces/README.md

 # YourPlaces
-Hello Everyone, The code is at master branch.
-There are two folders one is backend and other is forntend.
-Backend is developed with nodejs and integreted with MongoDb.
+Hello Everyone, The code is at the readyForLive branch.
+There are two folders one is the backend and the other is frontend.
+The backend is developed with NodeJs, and ExpressJs and integrated with MongoDb.
 Frontend is developed by Reactjs.
-Backend has proper authentication and authorization with restful apis.

-This project is not live on heroku becoz it have a image storage system on the server and file storage is not supported by heroku, atleast not in free version.

-Have a look around.
+Here is the list of features it provides:-

+• Social Media platform to post locations/places you have visited.
+• Post contains an image that will be stored on the server side.
+• Post also contains an address which will be converted to geographical coordinates latitude and longitude using Mapbox (like Google Maps).
+• A complete MERN Stack Web Development project with clean UI, code structure, proper MVC architecture, error handling, routing, authentication, and authorization.
+• On Frontend, advanced features like Routing, Redux Store, and Custom Hooks are used.
+• Post has a ”Show in Map” option which will display a map with the respective latitude and longitude.

 # **Setting Up the Project**

-Commands for setting up the project are :-

-npm install

-Frontend Reactjs -
-npm run start

-Backend Nodejs -
-node app.js
+**Prerequisites**
+Install Docker and Docker Compose on your system.

+**Running Project**
+1. Clone the repository.
+2. Make sure to checkout to `readyForLive` branch.
+3. In the project root directory, run the following command.

+       `docker compose up --build`
+4. Open your browser and redirect to `http://localhost:5000/`
+5. Play around with tabs smile

-**Note**:- Right now for custom port number other than 3000 in frontend React, the start script in pakage.json is setup for a linux based system (specifically Ubuntu).
-If you are using a windows os, then you need to change the start script in Reactjs to --
+**Note**:- If you are using a Windows OS, then you need to change the start script in Reactjs to --

 **_set PORT=3005 && react-scripts start_**